 This milk-whey mixture undergoes heating, skimming and draining before it becomes the lumpy yet creamy off-white cheese.
-This series of processes results to a smooth consistency close to that of ricotta making it a very good substitute in dip and dessert recipes.
+This series of processes results in a smooth consistency close to that of ricotta, making it a very good substitute in dip and dessert recipes.

 In terms of tartness and saltiness though, raquesón has lower intensity than its Italian cousin ricotta.

-A Mexican equivalent to Italy’s ricotta, Raqueson cheese’s lumpy yet creamy feels can replace ricotta in recipes for dips and desserts.
+A Mexican equivalent to Italy’s ricotta, Raqueson cheese’s rough, creamy texture can replace ricotta in recipes for dips and desserts.

 Mascarpone has the same historic lineage with ricotta as it is also another cheese hailing from Italy.
 In preparing this cheese, cream is used as protein source.
 The protein is then coagulated at high temperature and then added with tartaric acid to form the curd.

 As a result, its slightly sour flavor is stronger than that of ricotta.
 Because of this, it can be a great ricotta substitute when you need to combat the strong flavor of garlic in recipes.
 Mascarpone can also be used as an alternative to ricotta in cannoli dishes.